President Barack Obama will shine a national spotlight on environmental issues facing Lake Tahoe at the 20th Annual Lake Tahoe Summit.

 Patterson says it has the potential to be the most beneficial project to date for Tahoe’s water clarity.
 He hopes money for such projects will come from the reauthorization of the Lake Tahoe Restoration Act.
 The legislation would provide more than $400 million in federal spending at Lake Tahoe over 10 years.
 Patterson says past investments have paid off.

-“In '97 when the first presidential summit happened and Clinton and Gore were here, it was the worst clarity of Lake Tahoe in its recording history.
+“In '97 when the first presidential summit happened and Clinton and Gore were here, it was the worst clarity of Lake Tahoe in its recorded history.
 Twenty years later, we’ve arrested that decline.
 The trends are showing that we’ve stopped that decline.”

 But Lake Tahoe still faces its biggest challenge - climate change.